 A Router Provides internetworking between the LANs, and WAN access interface ports that are used to connect to the service provider network.
 These interfaces may be serial connections or other WAN interfaces.
 With some types of WAN interfaces, an external device such as a DSU/CSU or modem (Analogue, Cable, or DSL) is required to connect the router to the local point of presence (POP) of the service provider.

 A router that resides within the middle or backbone of the WAN rather than at its periphery.
-To fulfil this role, a router must be able to support multiple telecommunications interfaces of the highest speed in use in the WAN core, and it must have the ability to forward IP packets at full speed on all of those interfaces.
+To fulfill this role, a router must be able to support multiple telecommunications interfaces of the highest speed in use in the WAN core, and it must have the ability to forward IP packets at full speed on all of those interfaces.
 The router must also support the routing protocols being used in the core